merouanekhalili/goravel-vite/README.md

 - Support for React (including Fast Refresh) and Vue.
 - Publishable configuration and frontend scaffolding.
 - Configurable via environment variables.
+- Automatically declares a static route in the `ServiceProvider` to serve built assets in production (configurable, defaults to `/static` mapped to `public/build`).

 ## Installation